ccontrols/structured-types/packages/api/README.md

 # Motivation

-The creation of `structured-types` come from the need of a library that can be used to document as well as instrument typescript and javascript code.
+The creation of `structured-types` comes from the need for a library that can be used to document as well as instrument typescript and javascript code.
 The currently existing libraries are mostly meant just for documenting code.

--   Extract fully structured types, that can be used to fully interact with the analyzed code - this can be used to automatically create tests, examples etc.
+- Extract fully structured types, that can be used to fully interact with the analyzed code - this can be used to automatically create tests, examples, etc.
--   Use typescript types where available and supplement the type information with any jsdoc comments.
+- Use typescript types if available and supplement the type information with any jsdoc comments.
 - Extract documentation down to the member-level - for example for an enum extract comments for the enum type, as well as for the individual enum member fields.
--   Swiss-army extensible architecture using resolution plugins, where the library can be used to analyze typescript files, as well as extract react, angular and more framework-specific types.
+- Swiss-army extensible architecture using resolution plugins, where the library can be used to analyze typescript files, as well as extract react, angular, and more framework-specific types.

 # Getting started